imchocomint/meow/README.md

 - Clone this respiratory
 - Run main.py.
 If it's your first time running, it'll generate a config file
 ### Configuration
+The config file resides in your home direction regardless of OS.
+It's 'C:/Users/your_username' on Windows and ~/.config/ on most Linux distros, Unix and BSD OS.
+The file's name is "mcfg".
+Open it with a text editor (like this one).
+TBA

+## User's guide
 TBA

 ## Help/support me